howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 videoAuthor: ''
 ---

-Since this is a frontend track, you're not going to spend any time implementing the backend.
-Instead, you'll use the server from the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).
+Since this is a frontend track, we're not going to spend any time implementing the backend.
+Instead, we'll use the server from the [Node tutorial](https://www.howtographql.com/graphql-js/0-introduction).

-Once you created your React application, you'll pull in the required code for the backend.
+Once our React application is created, we'll pull in the required code for the backend.

 > **Note**: The final project for this tutorial can be found on [GitHub](https://github.com/howtographql/react-apollo).
 You can always use it as a reference whenever you get lost throughout the course of the following chapters.
 > Also note that each code block is annotated with a filename.
 These annotations directly link to the corresponding file on GitHub so you can clearly see where to put the code and what the end result will look like.